Design-Build Construction in Oklahoma City, OK

 These are the items we resolve before mobilization on a design-build construction project so the field team starts with a complete plan, not a list of open questions.

-• Confirm integrated design management and construction delivery is mapped to a buildable sequence and assigned to a named field lead.
+• Confirm integrated design management with constructability reviews at SD, DD, and CD milestones for OKC commercial projects is mapped to a buildable sequence, assigned to a named field lead, and tied to the OKC building department inspection calendar.

-• Define how permit coordination and agency response management will be procured, with delivery dates set against the field's actual install window.
+• Define how permit coordination and agency response management through OKC building department and Oklahoma County review processes will be procured, with delivery dates confirmed against the field's actual install window and OGE or utility service milestones.

-• Use kick off joint design and construction alignment sessions as the gate for mobilization — no scope leaves preconstruction without it.
+• Use kick off joint design and construction alignment sessions with owner, architect, and key trade partners as the gate for mobilization — no scope leaves preconstruction without confirmed subgrade data, permit approval, and trade award documentation.

-• Publish a two-week look-ahead built around publish decision logs and drawing milestone dates so the trade leads share one schedule view.
+• Publish a two-week look-ahead built around publish decision logs and drawing milestone dates linked to procurement release windows and permit submission targets so trade leads share one schedule view and weather-watch protocols are integrated before spring storm season begins.

 Frequently Asked Questions